 - Graduate student individual and group international travel to destinations subject to a Level 1, 2, or 3 travel advisory from the State Department.

 - Faculty/academic professional/staff domestic and international travel.

 Enrolling the details of University-sanctioned travel remains a requirement for everyone (faculty, staff or student).
 Register through the online travel registration system, Enroll My Trip.

 Those engaging in University-sanctioned international travel must self-attest that they are able to comply with whatever testing requirements are necessary for them to return home.

 There are no restrictions on personal international travel by students, faculty, and staff.

 Given the dynamic situation caused by the emergence of the new variant, we strongly urge anyone considering personal international travel to weigh carefully the risks involved.

 Permissible Travel Guidelines

-You can find the full set of currently applicable travel guidelines for the Princeton University community on the International Princeton Travel Toolkit page.
+For full guidance on permissible international travel, please find comprehensive information on the Permissible Travel Guidelines page.
 The Global Safety & Security unit, reachable via email at firstname.lastname@example.org, is happy to answer questions related to the permissible travel guidelines.